Timing

 July and August

-Although every county can point to successful plantings during these months, hot, dry summer conditions are generally less favorable for planting natives.
-Consider a temporary seeding at this time, with the permanent, native seeding in the fall or the following spring.
+Although every county can point to instances of successful plantings during these months, hot and dry summer conditions are generally less favorable for planting natives.
+Temporarily seeding a quick-growing stabilizing crop such as oats (see the “Cover Crops” section in this chapter) can be considered during these months, followed by permanent native seeding in the fall or the following spring.

 September and October

-Native seed germinating this late in the season is unlikely to develop enough root reserves to overwinter.
-Yet some of these plantings do succeed, maybe because a lot of the seed does not germinate until spring.
-Research is needed.
+Native seed germinating this late in the season is unlikely to develop enough root reserves to overwinter (i.e., live through the winter).
+Yet some of these plantings succeed, perhaps because a lot of the seed does not germinate until spring.
+While more research is needed to know what contributes to successful planting during these months, the following tips are worth considering:

 November and December

-Dormant seeding, considered a good option on level ground, is more complicated on erodible slopes.
-Cover crops seeded this late won’t provide erosion control until spring.
+Dormant seeding involves seeding when the ground is not yet frozen but cold enough that seed will not germinate until the warmer spring months.
 The majority of native seed will remain dormant over winter.
-While some forb species do better when dormant seeded, some of the native grass seed planted at this time will deteriorate over winter.
+It is considered a good option on level ground but is more complicated on erodible slopes.
+Cover crops seeded this late will not provide erosion control until spring.
+While some forb species do better when dormant seeded, some native grass seed planted at this time will deteriorate over winter.
+Some tips for dormant seeding:

 —Joe Kooiker, Story County, 2024

 I try not to seed in August, September, or early October.
 I prefer to wait until November, then drill into a cover crop and mow the following spring.
 If weather conditions deteriorate in November, I can still seed in the spring.
-However, there are many factors that can influence when seeding gets done including size of project, time available, topography, etc. Small sites and those that are not conducive to drilling typically get seeded as soon as possible.
+However, there are many factors that can influence when seeding gets done, including size of project, time available, topography, etcetera.
+Small sites and those that are not conducive to drilling typically get seeded as soon as possible.
+I don’t intentionally wait to frost seed.
+I might consider it, but only on flat areas in perfect conditions.

 —Wes Gibbs, Jones County, 2024